EXCLUSION IN SPIRITUAL COMMUNITIES

 And then they would answer me, ‘Of course!
 Bring your brother.
 We will…we will accept him with no problems.’
 But they looked at me and I had a very ordinary look.
 So I understood that the problem wasn’t with my brother; that’s when I started to understand God.
 I would take my brother to those churches and ask him, ‘So did you like the church?
 Did you like the pastor?’
 But then people would give weird looks.

-And then I understood that, although my brother and I were the same inside, on the outside my brother had long hair, he dressed in black, and he wasn’t accepted there.
+And then I understood that although my brother and I were the same inside, on the outside my brother had long hair, he dressed in black, and he wasn’t accepted there.
 So I understood at that moment that my calling was to go for these people.

 Once, after we finished preaching, one person came to me and asked me to go with him across the street.
 This guy said to me: ‘I came to your concert last night.
 I had a lot of cocaine in my head and I decided to kill myself.
 But something changed my life during your concert.
 Your wife, she went to the mic and said, “There is somebody here with a spirit of death.
 And I want to say that God took us from Brazil to come here to speak to you to say that there is more for your life than killing yourself and…” and after your wife finished saying that, I ran like crazy.
 I went to my house and people were saying, “What’s going on?”
 I locked myself up in my room.
 And I had a crazy night questioning: Is there a God?
 What’s going on?
-How does this person know about what’s going on with me?
+How does this person know about what’s going on with me?’

-And then this person [told me], ‘Well, today I’m here because I have heard of this God, and I want to have an experience with this God ’cause I understand that he cares about me.’
+And then this person [said], ‘Well, today I’m here because I have heard of this God, and I want to have an experience with this God ’cause I understand that he cares about me.’
 And then this guy threw a bunch of cocaine on the floor.
 I never saw so much cocaine in my life.
 He said, ‘I don’t want this anymore.
 I want God.
 I want the God that you’re preaching.’

-I was touched by Davi’s story that he really only joined the underground world when he tried to find a church home for his brother who had turned to underground counterculture and could find no church that would accept him.
+I was touched by Davi’s story that he really only joined the underground world when he tried to find a church home for his brother who had turned to counterculture and could find no church that would accept him.
 So as I reflect on this beautiful human being, Davi da Silva, I am also reflecting on why we push people away and reject those whose appearances are different.
 I questioned a professional colleague from my marketing and innovation work who has a strong background in evolutionary psychology and behavioral science.
 He shared this perspective with me by email:

-“Humans have a fairly well documented ingroup-outgroup bias.
+“Humans have a fairly well documented ingroup- outgroup bias.
 From an evolutionary perspective, your own tribe was generally safer than strangers, so we have implicit bias to favor our inner circle.
 Humans are cognitively lazy, so will default to simple differentiators to define that inner circle, and more importantly, to identify strangers/outsiders.
 Probably the easiest is simple recognition, and trusting/liking people we know.
-But in the absence of that, in modern society where we need to deal with much larger numbers of people than we evolved to manage, it’s fair to speculate that skin color (or hair color) is an obvious cognitively and perceptually simple default differentiator.
+But in the absence of that, in modern society where we need to deal with much larger numbers of people than we evolved to manage, it’s fair to speculate that skin color or other visual markers like piercings are an obvious cognitively and perceptually simple default differentiator.
 I think there’s already a partial answer in there, as we don’t tend to see discrimination based on hair color.
 I suspect that is because we cannot effectively group people by hair color, because it doesn’t correlate with any effective societal boundary.
 There may have been at one time, but now that we don’t have villages of redheads or blondes—we are all so mixed up that it’s not useful.
 Without a corresponding pattern, the perceptual cue is (unconsciously) disregarded.
 I suspect the reason skin color is potentially still an in group/out group differentiator is because we are still societally grouped by race, at least to some degree, and especially in the U.S. So we have a correlation between a simple visual marker and a societal demographic effect.
 If that is right, then the obvious answer is true integration, in where we live, where we play, where we work, and in entertainment.
 And start with schools, because habits and biases are more plastic early in development.”

 So to explore this I will start with my own Jewish tradition and the commandment to “Love thy neighbor as thyself.”
 What does it mean to love my neighbor as myself?
 Rabbi Rachel Kaplan Marks, of Congregation Shalom in Fox Point, offered this beautiful commentary from the Wisconsin Jewish Chronicle newspaper: